 PLEASE NOTE: The audio files for our Oral History Collection are currently unavailable.
-We are working on a solution and hope to have it fixed in the near future.

 The Library, Arts & Culture Department Oral History Collection features interviews with long-time residents, pioneers, and prominent citizens, from Glendale's early days to the 21st century.
 Much of the collection is being made available to the public for the first time.

 The interviews contained here come from a variety of sources, from programs and ceremonies sponsored by the Glendale Historical Society in the 1950s to interviews conducted by the Glendale Planning Department in the late 1990s and early 2000s.
 Additional oral and video histories will appear on this site as they become available.